optio50/PIA-Server-Check/README.md

 # PIA-Server-Check
-Find the fastest PIA server
+Find the fastest PIA (Private Internet Access) VPN server

 Netselect is required.
 You can download it from